 - Run the WordPress installation by going to the URL for your site.
 Ex. mysite.com/wordpress.

-If you have any questions, or are needing helping getting your WordPress site started send us an email, or call our office at (316) 239-6466
+If you have any questions or are needing help getting your WordPress site started send us an email, or call our office at (316) 239-6466